Frequently Asked Questions

 How do I know what information the County of Grande Prairie has about my property?

 The County of Grande Prairie encourages citizens to contact your Assessor at any time with general inquires about your assessment.
 We are always available to address your questions or concerns.
 Under the MGA you are entitled to see or receive any information regarding the preparation of your property assessment that the Assessor possesses or controls.
 You may also request a summary of the assessment of any assessed property in the municipality as long as confidentiality is not breached.
-If you are making an official request for information, you may be asked to complete and submit an “Information Request Form” for Personal Property [PDF - 973 KB] under section 299 & 300 of the MGA and Comparable properties [PDF - 751 KB] under section 300 of the MGA, so the municipality is clear what information you are asking for and can return it to you within the timelines prescribed in the legislation.
+If you are making an official request for information, you may be asked to complete and submit an “Information Request Form” for Personal Property [PDF - 973 KB] under section 299 & 300 of the MGA and Comparable properties [PDF - 751 KB] under section 300 of the MGA, so the municipality is clear what information you are asking for and can return it to you within 15 days from time or request/payment.
 The appropriate forms to make this as an official request can be obtained from the County of Grande Prairie.
 You may be required to pay a fee before your request can be processed.

 How can I contact my Assessor?